Skip to main content

 Prior to the next LMS contract renewal period, TechLearn initiated another LMS Study.
 Learn more below.

-Technology & Learning initiated the most recent LMS Study.
+In Fall 2023, Technology & Learning initiated the most recent LMS Study.
 Driven by the University's needs to meet faculty and student satisfaction, academic program objectives, and LMS functionality to deliver content for traditional, hybrid, and fully online modalities, the study seeks feedback from our current students and faculty about Courses LMS.
-The study is still in progress.
-This website will be updated as new details become available.
+The study has concluded, and this website will be updated once the final community report is available.

 LMS Marketplace Review